fusioncharts/dev_centre_docs/getting-started/plain-javascript/percentage-calculation-using-plain-javascript.md

 	* `dataplotrollout` event resets the default message.
 	* `renderComplete` event calculates and stores the total value of the chart data.

-6. `addEventListener` is used to update the above listed events.
+6. Use `addEventListener` to update the events listed above.